wriggy/c_sharp_coding_exercises/README.md

 # The tasks

-You can see the first task in [Exercise001.cs](./TechReturnersExercises/Exercise001.cs)
+You can see the first tasks in [Exercise001.cs](./TechReturnersExercises/Exercise001.cs) and instructions on solving these coding katas in the [docs](./docs)